The foundation of our Christian faith is Jesus Christ the son of God. He is the author & finisher of our faith :

 2/ Godhead– Through the Scriptures we learn there is one God (Deut.
 6:4, Isaiah 45:22), Almighty, creator of all things (Gen.1:1).
 God cannot lie (Heb.
 6:18; Titus 1:2).
 He is perfect, Infinite, and Eternal.
 He exists in three separate Persons : The Father, the Son, and the Holy Spirit, each one possessing all the attributes of Deity and personality.
 (Matthew 3:16-17 , Matthew 28:19-20; Genesis 11:7; Colossians 2:9 ; Acts 5:3-4; 2 Cor.
 13:14).
 More bible verses here.

-– Some non-trinitarians believe in God is one person that manifest himself in 3 ways or faces.
-Groups that reject the doctrine of the Trinity are: Mormons, Jehovah’s Witnesses, Unitarians, Oneness Pentecostals, Hebrew Roots, etc.
+– Some non-trinitarians believe in God is one person that manifest himself in 3 ways or with 3 faces.
+Groups that reject the doctrine of the Trinity are: Mormons, Jehovah’s Witnesses, Unitarians, Oneness Pentecostals, most Hebrew Roots, etc.

-Please see: Is God the author of sin?
+Please check: Is God the author of sin?

-– Jehovah’s Witnesses, and Hebrew Roots among others, believe the Holy Spirit is not a person but God’s force or power.
+– Jehovah’s Witnesses, & some Hebrew Roots among others, believe the Holy Spirit is not a person but God’s force or power.

 – Mormons, Jehovah’s Witnesses & others believe Jesus is not God but that he was created by God.
 Mormons also teach Jesus is the brother of Satan.

-– Gnostics, Masons, Mormons, Jehovah Witness, some in the Word of Faith movement & the New Apostolic Reformation reject this doctrine (e.g. Bill Johnson) .
+– Gnostics, Masons, Mormons, Jehovah Witness, some in the Word of Faith movement & the New Apostolic Reformation reject this doctrine (e.g. Bill Johnson) deny Jesus was fully God & fully man when He came to earth.

 “For therefore we both labour and suffer reproach, because we trust in the living God, who is the Saviour of ALL men, specially of those that believe.”
 1st Timothy 4:10